-The Office of Scholarship and Financial Aid at AUK has been established to provide students a centralized gateway to everything related to government, private, and University scholarships, AUK financial aid, and government allowances.
-The Office serves more than fifty percent of the student population as scholarship students, in addition to the cohort of students who wish to apply for a scholarship or allowance.
-The Office works with other University units to optimize students' educational experiences by communicating and implementing all applicable University and award sponsors' rules and conditions and managing relevant processes and applications as per set guidelines.
+The Office of Scholarship and Financial Aid provides students with a centralized gateway to everything related to government, private, and University scholarships, AUK financial aid, and government allowances.
+The office serves more than fifty percent of the student population as scholarship students, in addition to the cohort of students who wish to apply for a scholarship or allowance.
+The office works with other University units to optimize students' educational experiences by communicating and implementing all applicable University and award sponsors' rules and conditions and managing relevant processes and applications as per set guidelines.